GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 ad.
 When the seller calls the `navigator.runAdAuction()` function, they provide code that includes a `scoreAd()` function.
 This function is run for each bidder in the auction: to score each of the bids returned by `generateBid()`.

+{% Aside %}

+The `biddingWasmHelperUrl` property is optional, but it allows the bidder to provide computationally-expensive subroutines in WebAssembly, rather than JavaScript, to be driven from the JavaScript function provided by `biddingLogicUrl`.
+If provided, it must point to a WebAssembly binary, delivered with a `application/wasm mimetype`.
+The corresponding `WebAssembly.Module` is made available by the browser to the `generateBid()` function.

+{% endAside %}

 Bidding code might look this very simple example: